-Top 5 Best Neighborhoods to Stay in Paris
+Top 7 Best Areas to Stay in Paris

 First up on my list of the best neighborhoods to stay in Paris is the Ile Saint-Louis.
 This little island is located in the center of Paris, where the Seine river divides the city into the Right and Left Banks.
 This lovely island is much quieter than its touristy neighbor Ile de la Cité, so the Ile Saint-Louis is a quaint escape from the busy city.
 The ancient cobblestone streets, narrow passages, quaint boutiques and typical Parisian architecture give the island a special small-town charm.

 On the Ile Saint-Louis, you’ll be right in the city center, and close to plenty of Paris attractions.
 With views on the Seine river, the ornate Hotel de Ville and of course, Notre-Dame Cathedral, the Ile Saint Louis is one of the most picturesque neighborhoods in Paris.
 Take in the your beautiful surroundings with a stroll along the riverbanks, and be sure to treat yourself to the best ice cream in Paris at the legendary Berthillon shop.
 The Ile Saint-Louis is also just a short walk from the Latin Quarter, the Marais neighborhood and Notre-Dame, so don’t hesitate to join us for a free tour of those must-see areas!

 Known for its vibrant café life, amazing shopping and artsy vibes, the Marais is definitely one of the best area to stay in Paris.
 Located on the Right bank in central Paris, the Marais is a very walkable area and an ideal home-base for exploring the city.
 One of the best parts about the Marais is its diversity!
 Historically home to the Jewish, LGBTQ and artist communities, the rich blend of cultures found in this area makes it lively and welcoming.